jeffamaxey/objectiv-analytics/README.md

 ### Bach modeling library

-Python-based [modeling library](https://www.objectiv.io/docs/modeling/bach/) that enables using pandas-like operations on the full SQL dataset.
+A pandas-like [modeling library](https://www.objectiv.io/docs/modeling/bach/) to build models that run on the full SQL dataset.

 * Includes specific operations to easily work with datasets that embrace the open analytics taxonomy.
 * Pandas-compatible: use popular pandas ML libraries in your models.